alutsu/cv-en/README.md

 +55 (63) 98459-3068

-**Formation:** Computer Science - Post Graduate: Software Development for Mobile Devices
+**Graduation:** Bacharelor Degree: Computer Science - Post Graduate: Software Development for Mobile Devices

-I'm a husband, developer, hobbyist game dev, I like to watch some old comedy movies, play some video games and chill out on my vacation days.
+I'm a husband, developer, hobbyist game dev.
+I like to watch some old comedy movies, play some video games and chill out on my vacation days.

-Working on IT since 2010, mainly working focused on backend services with NodeJS, Python/Django and other languages.
+Working on IT since 2010, mostly with focused on backend services with NodeJS, Python/Django and other languages.

 ## Professional background

 * Hemocentro Coordenador: March 2014 - present

 > Working with development of web systems using Python with Django and other web apps with Ionic and backend servers with NodeJS.
 Currently leading a little dev team.
-> ### Internal projects I worked with
+> ### Projects I worked on
 > | Projects | Tech | Stack | Status |
 > | -------- | ---- | ------ | ----- |
 > | Hemoto Mobile | Ionic, Nodejs | Full | Developing |